 It is obvious that the song that they are singing, whatever it is that they are singing, is an upbeat song.
 It reflects the spirit, the heart, the mind, the attitude that they are in.
 They are rejoicing before God.
 They are beginning their relationship with God just like the others, like the Israel’s coming out of Egypt, and just like we showed in Revelation 2.
 They are coming into the land with a high hand, singing and exalting in their liberty, in their rescue, in their salvation.
 Will it remain that way?
 Yes it will.

 This verse in I Timothy 3 is interesting because every commentary that I have looked at so far (any commentary of any worth or value, without any contradiction of one another) said that that they believe what we are looking at, here, is the remnant or a piece or possibly the chorus of a first century church hymn.

 I Timothy 3:16 And without controversy great is the mystery of godliness.
 God was manifested in the flesh, justified in the Spirit, seen by angels, preached among the Gentiles, believed on in the world, received up in glory.

 What is the subject material there?
 You see, a song is a teaching vehicle.
-God's primary reason for having music is that when we are singing we are not to be just mouthing but to be thinking about the words, because the words are imparting to us knowledge that is necessary for our life, but it is given within the context of music rather than the spoken word.
+God's primary reason for having music.
+When we are singing, we are not to be just mouthing, but to be thinking about the words, because the words are imparting to us knowledge that is necessary for our life, but it is given within the context of music rather than the spoken word.